Where knowledge and creativity collide.

 Timothy students not only measure up, they rise above.

 Over half of the kindergarten through 12th grade faculty at Timothy hold master’s degrees, and this is reflected in students’ test scores.
 Whether elementary school, middle school, or high school, Timothy’s test results far exceed the national and state scores.
-Whether elementary school, middle school, or high school, Timothy’s test results far exceed the national and state scores.
 In fact, Timothy’s scores rank among the best and in many cases exceed some of the best funded public school options.
 In 2015, 94% of Timothy’s high school graduating class took the ACT test.

-Additionally, in 2015, 95% of Timothy’s students who took advanced placement tests for college level credit scored equal to or better than the score typically necessary to receive college credit.
-Over half of our students who took advanced placement exams were recognized by the College Board as an AP Scholar, AP Scholar with Honors or an AP Scholar with Distinction.
+Additionally, in 2018, 94% of Timothy’s students who took Advanced Placement tests for college level credit scored equal to or better than the score typically necessary to receive college credit.
+28% of our students who took advanced placement exams were recognized by the College Board as an AP Scholar, AP Scholar with Honors, or an AP Scholar with Distinction.

 More than 40% of our middle school students scored at or above the 95th percentile on their Iowa Test of Basic Achievement, qualifying them for the National Talent Search.
 Because of our students’ consistently high scores across subjects and grade levels, Timothy Christian Elementary and Middle School ranks at or above the 96th percentile in all grade levels tested (core composite) when compared with other schools taking the ITBS (based on current norms).